You’ve heard it before — 70% of businesses fail within 10 years.

 2. Nail Your Job Listing

-You have a lot of options when it comes to content writers, and the talent pool is growing by the day (the content marketing industry is set to be worth $600 billion by 2024).
+Because, you have a lot of options when it comes to content writers, and the talent pool is growing by the day (the content marketing industry is set to be worth $600 billion by 2024).

 It’s not the site I post job listings on, but just as an example — there are literally thousands and thousands of content writers on Upwork alone.